 What if we took just ONE night to write out our goals or worked on that goal we keep putting off?
 What would our life look like if this turned into a habit?

 Make no mistake, goal setting is 100% self-care.
 When we set goals for ourselves, we are investing in our future!

 If you can’t commit to doing this exactly on day 7 of this challenge swap it out for one of the other days.
 Being social is crucial for our psychological well-being.

 Loneliness is a sure way to feel depressed.
-Having regular social time and building a support network are extremely important so make the time!
+Having consistent social time and building a support network is extremely important so make the time!

 Being social doesn’t need to take a long time or be some big night out to reap the benefits of this act of self-care.